ardier/RDefect/README.md

 # RDefect
 Mutation Analysis Suite
-Scans correctly functioning reposetories to mutate classes and feeds the results to a ML model in order to train it to help developers write better unit tests.
+Scans correctly functioning reposetories to mutate classes and generates results that could then be used train a ML model for mutant generation